Chapter 3 - Documentation and Evidence

 There is nothing in USCIS guidance that should be construed as instructing juvenile courts on how to apply their own state law.
 Juvenile courts should follow their state laws on issues such as when to exercise their authority, evidentiary standards, and due process.

-The language of the order may vary based on individual state child welfare law.
-If a juvenile court order makes the findings based upon a state law similar to abuse, neglect, or abandonment, the petitioner must establish that the nature and elements of the state law are indeed similar to the nature and elements of laws on abuse, neglect, or abandonment.
-Petitioners are encouraged to submit the juvenile court’s findings of how the basis is similar to abuse, neglect, or abandonment and copies of the relevant laws.
+The language of the order may vary based on individual state child welfare law due to variations in terminology and local state practice in making child welfare decisions.
+If a juvenile court order makes the determinations based upon a state law similar to abuse, neglect, or abandonment, the petitioner must establish that the nature and elements of the state law are indeed similar to the nature and elements of laws on abuse, neglect, or abandonment.
+This requirement may be met if the elements of the state law are contained in the order, by providing a copy of the law the court relied upon and a description of how the elements of the similar basis are equivalent, or by showing that the child is entitled to equivalent juvenile court protection and intervention based on the court’s determination of the similar basis to abuse, neglect, or abandonment.

 Any supporting documents submitted to the juvenile court, if available;